**The field station is closed for the season.**

 Access to Range Creek Canyon beyond the North Gate Entrance is limited to pedestrian and horse traffic only.
 There is no overnight access beyond the gate.
 Overnight camping is permitted only at a campsite provided outside the gate.

 - Individual public visitors are on their own while in the Canyon.
-There are no exhibits or staff available to provide tours in Range Creek Canyon.
+There are no exhibits or museum staff available to provide tours in Range Creek Canyon.

 Researchers: For administrative permits to work in Range Creek, please email Michelle Knoll.